Stuart Little 2

 The inciting incident occurs at 9 minutes when Margalo the bird crashes into Stuart's window after being chased by Falcon.
 Stuart saves her life, bringing a new friend into his world who will change everything..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 38 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Stuart finds Margalo and learns the truth: she was forced to work for Falcon but truly cares about Stuart.
+The analysis reveals that this crucial beat Stuart finds Margalo and learns the truth: she was forced to work for Falcon but truly cares about Stuart.
 False victory - they reunite, but Falcon still poses a threat., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 62 minutes initiates the final act resolution at 79% of the runtime.
 Stuart realizes true courage means trying even when you're afraid.
 He synthesizes his skills with newfound self-belief and rallies for one final confrontation with Falcon., demonstrating the transformation achieved throughout the journey.